davegurnell/paths-case-study/README.md

     2. Compute the distance of a path
     3. Find the shortest path in a list of paths
 2. Write code to handle stops:
-    1. Enumerate all stops in a path
+    1. Calculate the points along a path
-    2. Filter paths keeping only those which include a stop
+    2. Filter paths keeping only those which include a point
-    3. Filter paths keeping only those which include a given list of stops
+    3. Filter paths keeping only those which include a given list of points
 3. Write code to find the best path in a list of paths

 Bonus problem (harder):